 On his 14th birthday, Deepak Chopra’s father made a small, yet purposeful gesture: He gave his son some novels by Sinclair Lewis and W. Somerset Maugham as a birthday gift.

-Chopra's father was a doctor in their native India, and he wanted his son to become a doctor, too.
-Chopra, however, dreamed of becoming a writer.
+Chopra’s father was a doctor in their native India, and he wanted his son to become a doctor, too.
+Chopra dreamed of becoming a writer.
 He ignored biology and chemistry in school.
-"The people I most admired were journalists and other writers who were friends of the family," he tells SUCCESS.
-"I had no interest in being a physician.
+“The people I most admired were journalists and other writers who were friends of the family,” he told SUCCESS.
+“I had no interest in being a physician.
 But my father knew two things: that I had a fertile imagination and that those books were all about doctors and healers.
-At the age of 14, you're very pliable, so after reading them, I went to my father and said I wanted to be a physician."
+At 14, you’re very pliable, so after reading them, I went to my father and said I wanted to be a physician.”